-(1) Consists of the amounts described below under "Cash Compensation."

-(2) Includes amounts paid for attending director educational activities.

-(3) Restricted (time based) units were awarded to each of our directors in February 2022 under our 2021 Long-Term Incentive Plan (2021 LTI Plan).
+- (1) Consists of the amounts described below under "Cash Compensation." - (2) Includes amounts paid for attending director educational activities. - (3) Restricted (time based) units were awarded to each of our directors in March 2023 under our 2021 Long-Term Incentive Plan (2021 LTI Plan).
 Awards granted under the 2021 LTI Plan vest at the end of a three-year period and allow for continued vesting in the event of death, disability or retirement or immediate vesting due to a change of control.
-The amount shown represents the February 2022 grant date fair value of that award.
-The award will be settled in stock or a combination of cash and stock, which, in the case of the awards granted in February 2022, will be issued or paid during the first quarter of 2025.
-Prior to 2021, awards were granted under our 2013 Director Incentive Plan (2013 Plan).
-The 2013 Plan allows for the grant of units tied to changes in the Company's share price and any dividend payments made by the Company during the vesting period applicable to the awarded units.
-The awards vest annually as to one-third of the units and allow for continued vesting in the event of death, disability or retirement or immediate vesting due to a change of control.
-At December 31, 2022, there were three awards outstanding for each director representing 2,083 units, except for Director Wray who joined our board in September 2021 and has one award outstanding representing 692 units.
-Awards issued prior to 2021 will be settled in cash and no shares of stock are issuable, or will be issued, in connection with those awards.
+The amount shown represents the March 2023 grant date fair value of that award.
+The award will be settled in stock or a combination of cash and stock, which, in the case of the awards granted in March 2023, will be issued or paid during the first quarter of 2026.
 The accounting treatment for awards determines the presentation under applicable SEC disclosure rules.
+At December 31, 2023, there were three awards outstanding for each director representing 2,596 units, except for Director Wray who joined our board in September 2021 and has two awards outstanding representing 1,836 units.